-Ghofran Salman Al-Juboury1 and Layth Sareea Al-Rekaby2
+Ghofran Salman Al-Juboury and Layth Sareea Al-Rekaby

-^{1,2}Department of Biology, College of Science, University of Al-Qadisiyah, Al-Qadisiyah, Iraq.
+Department of Biology, College of Science, University of Al-Qadisiyah, Al-Qadisiyah, Iraq.

-1E-mail: ghofransalman75@gmail.com

-2E-mail: layth.sareea@qu.edu.iq
+E-mail: ghofransalman75@gmail.com E-mail: layth.sareea@qu.edu.iq

 Abstract.
 This study was carried out in the laboratory of plant tissue culture department of biology, college of science university of Al-Qadisiyah, included several experiments on the response of pistacia weinmannifolia to some growth regulators and the effect of auxins and cytokines in vitro under light and dark condition.
 Grow them on MS medium with added concentration of growth regulators and they are incubated In the growth room under the influence of the light and dark factor at temperature of 25 °C and the results are taken every week from 45 days and after completing the cultivation the results gave that the pest combination in light for the growing apex (BA,IBA).
-And (KIN,IPA) where they gave a percentage of (100) As for the single node the best combination was (BA,2,4-D) which amounted to (92.58), In the case of dark.
-The best combination for the growing apex (KIN,IBA),(KIN,IPA) gave a percentage of (100), As for the single node the best combination (BA, 2,4-D) was 80% As for the formation of callus, the best synthesis In the state of light Is (Kin, 2.4-D), where It gave the highest percentage 85.71%
+And (KIN,IPA ) where they gave a percentage of (100) As for the single node the best combination for the growing apex (KIN,IBA),(KIN,IPA) gave a percentage of (100), As for the single node the single node the single node the best combination (BA, 2,4-D) was 80% As for the formation of callus, the best synthesis In the state of light Is (Kin, 2.4-D), where It gave the highest percentage of 92.59%.
+In the case of dark, the best combination was (BA,NAA), where It gave the highest percentage 85.71%